Chennai International Airport: Runways

 The layout consists of a long taxiway (B) and a shorter taxiway (R) parallel to primary runway 07/25 and parallel taxiway (N) oriented along the secondary runway 12/30.
 Two taxiways (P and Q) linked the two runways.
 Apart from the primary taxiways, other secondary taxiways interconnect the runways, main taxiways and parking aprons.
 In January 2018, the airport began cross-runway operations to reduce flight delays.
 In May 2023, a rapid exit taxi way was added 1831 m from the threshold on the primary runway 07 and another taxi way linking the main apron.
 This reduced the runway occupancy time and helped with the plan to increase in flight handling capacity from 36 to 45 flights per hour.
 In January 2024, AAI announced plans to construct 11 new rapid taxi-ways to improve aircraft handling.

 Passenger terminals

-The airport occupies an area of 1301 acre with the passenger terminals located in Tirusulam in Kanchipuram district.
+The airport occupies an area of 1301 acre with the passenger terminals located in Tirusulam in Chengalpattu district.
 As of 2024, the airport consists of three operational passenger terminals with Terminals 1 and 4 catering to domestic traffic and Terminal 2 handling international traffic.
-The power supply to the airport is provided by Tamil Nadu Generation and Distribution Corporation through a 11,000 kV sub-station.
+The power supply to the airport is provided by Tamil Nadu Power Distribution Corporation Limited through a 11,000 kV sub-station.